 - Rollback: If the canary version shows issues (increased errors, performance degradation, negative impact on business metrics), traffic is immediately shifted back to the stable version, and the canary version can be investigated or decommissioned.

-- Full Rollout: Once 100% of the traffic is successfully directed to the new version and it has proven stable for a sufficient period, it becomes the new stable version.
+Once 100% of the traffic is successfully directed to the new version and it has proven stable for a sufficient period, it becomes the new stable version.
 The old version’s infrastructure can then be scaled down or decommissioned.

-Strategies for Migrating Users
+Strategies For Migrating Users

 How you select the initial subset of users for the canary environment can vary: